3 min read

 - Trans organizations and service providers should ensure their resources and programs are ace-inclusive.

 - Advocacy and support groups should be mindful of the ways that ace and trans identities may interact to create unique risk and resiliency factors.

 - More research is needed on the various discriminations experienced by ace individuals.

 The National Center on Transgender Equality, and the National LGBTQ Task Force should be applauded for their explicit inclusion of asexuality in the design of this survey, while the Williams Institute should be recognized for including this orientation in their survey analysis.
 Because research on the asexual spectrum is so limited, including asexual spectrum orientation options allows ace communities and advocacy organizations to better direct their resources, and helps non-ace organizations understand the need for ace-inclusion.

 We at Asexual Outreach will continue to expand our explicit support for trans aces in our community while we encourage others to do the same.

-I rarely see ace (short for ‘asexual spectrum’) people in mainstream media, either…
+Image by Aces Wild I rarely see ace (short for ‘asexual spectrum’) people in…

-I distinctly remember the first time I came out as asexual: on October 23, 2012 (exactly…
+8 Tips for Coming Out as Ace I distinctly remember the first time I came out as asexual:…

 January 20th – 24th marked the 29th annual Creating Change, a national conference for…